-Fragile X syndrome is the most common inherited cause of moderate intellectual disability, with males being more commonly affected than females.
+Fragile X syndrome is the most common inherited cause of intellectual disability, with males being more commonly affected than females.
 (Down syndrome is the most common cause of intellectual disability in males; although it is a genetic disorder, most cases occur sporadically and are not inherited.)
-For more information, see National Fragile X Foundation.
+For more information, see the National Fragile X Foundation.

 The symptoms of Fragile X syndrome are caused by an abnormality of the FMR1 gene on the X chromosome.
-The abnormality is an unstable triplet repeat expansion; normal people have < 60 CGG repeats and people with Fragile X syndrome have > 200.
-People with 60 to 200 CGG repeats are considered to have a premutation because the increased number of repeats increases the likelihood that further mutation will result in > 200 repeats in a subsequent generation.
+The abnormality is an unstable triplet repeat expansion; unaffected people have < 54 CGG repeats and people with Fragile X syndrome have > 200.
+People with 55 to 200 CGG repeats are considered to have a premutation because the increased number of repeats increases the likelihood that further mutation will result in > 200 repeats in a subsequent generation.

 Fragile X syndrome affects about 1/4000 males and 1/8000 females.
 The premutation is more common.
 Females with the disorder are typically less impaired than males.
-Fragile X is inherited in an X-linked pattern and does not always cause clinical symptoms.
+Fragile X is inherited in an X-linked pattern and does not always cause clinical symptoms in females.